Lonelyhearts: Plot

 The story opens on a small-town street.
 A man throws a bundle of papers onto the sidewalk from the back of a truck labeled Chronicle.
 Adam White is sitting in a bar when a woman offers him a drink.
 He refuses, explaining that alcohol seems to be poisonous to him.
-After talking with her for a while, he learns she is married to William Shrike, Editor-in-Chief of the Chronicle, where Adam is hoping to work.
+After talking with her for a while, he learns she is married to William Shrike, editor-in-chief of the Chronicle, where Adam is hoping to work.
 The editor shows up to meet his wife only to find her talking with Adam.
 When Shrike asks how Adam found him, Adam explains: "I heard there was a bar where newspaper people hang out.
 I came here since it is the closest to the Chronicle, the only paper in town".
 Florence Shrike says Adam can write, and he deserves the chance to prove it.
 Shrike retorts: "OK, so write!"
 Adam hems and haws momentarily, but then delivers the following story: "The Chronicle is pleased to announce the addition of a new member to our staff.
-He met the Editor in Chief, who went so far as to insult his own wife in an effort to provoke the new staff member.
+He met the editor in chief, who went so far as to insult his own wife in an effort to provoke the new staff member.
 Instead of punching the editor in the face, he accepted a position on the paper."

 Adam tells his girlfriend Justy about his new job.
 He doesn't tell her about his father, a man named Lassiter, who is doing 25 years in prison for having murdered Adam's mother and her lover.
 On his first day at the newspaper, Adam is astounded at being assigned the "Miss Lonelyhearts" advice-to-the-lovelorn column.
-One of his colleagues, reporter Ned Gates, is disappointed, having wanted that column for himself, while another, Frank Goldsmith, openly mocks the readers who seek the column's heartfelt advice.
+One of his colleagues, reporter Ned Gates, is disappointed, having wanted that column for himself, and another, Frank Goldsmith, openly mocks the readers who seek the column's advice.

 After a few weeks, Shrike refuses a request by Adam to give him a different assignment.
 He also insists that Adam personally contact the letter writers to substantiate their stories.
 Adam randomly selects a letter from a Fay Doyle and meets her.
-She relates how her husband, Pat, came home from the war crippled and impotent.
+She relates how her husband Pat came home from the war crippled and impotent.
 As they share a lonely moment, Adam and Fay are briefly thrown together sexually.
 When he declines meeting her a second time, she is furious.

 Adam decides to leave the newspaper for good.
 Justy's father offers her a trust endowment to get their new life under way.
-At a party in the bar, Pat Doyle turns up with a gun.
+Pat Doyle turns up with a gun.
 Adam manages to talk him out of using it.
-He leaves, whereupon Shrike decides to give some flowers for his own neglected wife.
+He leaves, whereupon Shrike decides to give some flowers to his own neglected wife.